 The Group is in compliance with the solvency and capital adequacy requirements applied by its regulators.
 The Group's primary insurance regulators at the Company level are the Bermuda Monetary Authority ("BMA"), and the Hong Kong Insurance Authority ("HKIA").
 The HKIA requires that the Company meets the solvency margin requirements of the Hong Kong Insurance Ordinance ("HKIO").
 The HKIO (among other matters) sets minimum solvency margin requirements that an insurer must meet in order to be authorised to carry on insurance business in or from Hong Kong.
+In 2022, the HKIA approved the Company to early adopt Hong Kong Risk-based Capital ("HKRBC") Regime via letters dated 8 April 2022 and 29 June 2022 with effect from 1 January 2022 (together "HKIA Approval Letters").
+As a result, HKRBC solvency requirements replaced the minimum solvency margin requirements as the solvency requirements of the HKIO for the Company.
 The Company is subject to regulation in each of the geographical markets in which it operates.
 The Company is also regulated in Bermuda by the BMA as the Company is licensed as a Class 3 general business and as a Class E long-term insurer under the Insurance Act in Bermuda.

-The capital positions of the Company as of 31 December 2021 and 31 December 2020 are as follows:
+The capital positions of the Company as of 31 December 2022 and 2021 are as follows: